nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     diff -q --ignore-all-space ${MORPHEUS_ROOT}/tests/tests_data/filter_probs.csv ${MORPHEUS_ROOT}/.tmp/morpheus-src-copy-test.csv
     ```

+#### Partitioned Topic Test
+1. From the Kafka terminal create a new topic named "morpheus-src-copy-test-p" with three partitions:
+    ```bash
+    $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-src-copy-test-p --partitions 3 --bootstrap-server `broker-list.sh`
+    ```

+1. Open a new terminal and launch a pipeline to listen to Kafka, from the root of the Morpheus repo run:
+    ```bash
+    morpheus --log_level=DEBUG run \
+        pipeline-nlp \
+        from-kafka --input_topic morpheus-src-copy-test-p --bootstrap_servers "${BROKER_LIST}" \
+        deserialize \
+        monitor --description "Kafka Read" \
+        serialize \
+        to-file --include-index-col=false --filename=${MORPHEUS_ROOT}/.tmp/morpheus-src-copy-test-p.csv --overwrite
+    ```

+1. Return to the Kafka terminal and run:
+    ```bash
+    cat /workspace/tests/tests_data/filter_probs.jsonlines | \
+        $KAFKA_HOME/bin/kafka-console-producer.sh \
+        --topic=morpheus-src-copy-test-p --broker-list=`broker-list.sh` -
+    ```

+1. Return to the Morpheus terminal, and once the monitor stage has recorded: `read: 20 messages` shut down the pipeline with Cntrl-C.

+1. If successful the output file `.tmp/morpheus-src-copy-test-p.csv` should contain the same records as those in `tests/tests_data/filter_probs.csv` however they are most likely out of order.
+To verify the output we will compare the sorted outputs:
+    ```bash
+    diff -q --ignore-all-space <(sort tests/tests_data/filter_probs.csv) <(sort .tmp/morpheus-src-copy-test-p.csv)
+    ```

 ### Checking WriteToKafkaStage
+#### Single Partition Topic Test
 1. Open a new terminal and create a topic called "morpheus-sink-copy-test" with only a single partition, and start a consumer on that topic:
     ```bash
     docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock \